DavidF2714/DavidF2714/README.md

 ## About Me

-🚀 As a diligent and forward-thinking student, I have gained a diverse skill set through hands-on projects spanning full-stack development, Google Cloud programming, and network design.
+🚀 As a diligent and forward-thinking individual, I have gained a diverse skill set through hands-on projects spanning full-stack development, Google Cloud programming, and network design.
 I am committed to continuous learning and growth in the ever-evolving field of technology.

 ---